gmencz/flora/README.md

 # Chatskee

-Chatskee is a discord clone built with Next.js and Hasura.
+Chatskee is a chat app built with Next.js and Hasura.